vstabile/nips/XX.md

 ## Workflow

-1. **Campaign Brief Publication**: An advertiser publishes a `kind:30050` event with the campaign details.
+1. **Campaign Publication**: An advertiser publishes a `kind:30050` event with the campaign details.

 2. **Proposal Submission**: A publisher responds with a `kind:1051` gift-wrapped event, proposing a sponsored event and payment terms.